Early-Career Fellowship Program

 • Up to two writing or multimedia samples of work aimed at the general public (not scientific/academic writing).
 If you are sharing audio or multimedia clips, you can simply put the URLs for the work into a PDF to upload in this section.
 (Samples must be in English.
 Translated materials are acceptable.)

 • Optional: Additional information about you.
 We strongly encourage writers from all types of backgrounds to apply.
-If you are a member of any group or community that has historically been marginalized or underrepresented in U.S. journalism, we invite you to let us know by responding to the demographic questions in this section of our application.
+If you are a member of any group or community that has historically been marginalized or underrepresented in U.S. journalism, we invite you to let us know.
 This is entirely optional, and any information you disclose will be kept confidential

-Applications for the 2023 fellowship period have now closed.
-We expect to open applications for the 2024 fellowship in September, 2023.
+Applications for the 2024 fellowship period have now closed.
+We expect to open applications for the 2025 fellowship by late September, 2024.

 Questions?